jdaw1/placemat/Documentation/page_level.md

 ## BackgroundTexts

-Tastings typically have a theme.
+Tastings typically have a theme, something shared by most of the wines.
 It is possible to add a background text, scaled to fit the whole page, such as &ldquo;S&rdquo;, &ldquo;RV&rdquo;, or &ldquo;85&rdquo;.
 This is activated by setting `BackgroundTextsGlasses` to `true`.
 Then `BackgroundTextsGlassesTexts` is an array of the same length as `GlassesOnSheets`, containing the strings to be shown on glasses pages.